-The River Forest Community Center is anticipated to remain.
-Given the desire for additional high-quality recreational facilities to meet the needs of the community, it is reasonable to plan for the possible expansion and/or improvement of this facility over time, including possible of the site requiring assembly of adjacent residential lots.
-Although currently under the jurisdiction of the River Forest Township, a cooperative arrangement with the Township, Park District, and/or Village in the future could lead to an expanded facility.
+The River Forest Civic Center Authority (RFCCA) Building at 8020 Madison is anticipated to remain, as is the River Forest Community Center, the private, not-for-profit organization which currently occupies most of the RFCCA Building.
+Given the desire for additional high-quality recreational facilities to meet the needs of the community, it is reasonable to plan for the possible expansion and/ or improvement of the RFCCA Building over time.
+Although the RFCCA Building is currently under the jurisdiction of the non-taxing River Forest Civic Center Authority, a cooperative arrangement with the Township, Park District, RFCCA, River Forest Community Center, and Village in the future could lead to an expanded facility.